 How Much Does Injection Molding Cost?

-Injection Molding Cost Guiding
+Plastic Injection Molding Cost Guiding Tips

-The production cost is primarily calculated from the hourly rate and the cycle time.
+Second, the injection molding production cost is primarily calculated from the hourly rate and the cycle time.
 The hourly rate is proportional to the size of the injection moulding machine being used, so it is important to understand how the part design affects machine selection.
 Injection molding machines are typically referred to by the tonnage of the clamping force they provide.
 The required clamping force is determined by the projected area of the part and the pressure with which the material is injected.
 Therefore, a larger part will require a larger clamping force, and hence a more expensive machine.
 Also, certain materials that require high injection pressures may require higher tonnage machines.
 The size of the part must also comply with other machine specifications, such as clamp stroke, platen size, and shot capacity.

 The cycle time can be broken down into the injection time, cooling time, and resetting time.
 By reducing any of these times, the production cost will be lowered.
 The injection time can be decreased by reducing the maximum wall thickness of the part and the part volume.
 The cooling time is also decreased for lower wall thicknesses, as they require less time to cool all the way through.
 Several thermodynamic properties of the material also affect the cooling time.
 Lastly, the resetting time depends on the machine size and the part size.
-A larger part will require larger motions from the machine to open, close, and eject the part, and a larger machine requires more time to perform these operations.
+A larger plastic part will require larger motions from the machine to open, close, and eject the part, and a larger machine requires more time to perform these operations.

-The mold cost has two main components – the mold base and the machining of the cavities.
+Third, the plastic mold cost has two main components – the mold base and the machining of the cavities.
 The cost of the mold base is primarily controlled by the size of the part’s envelope.
-A larger part requires a larger, more expensive, mold base.
+A larger plastic part requires a larger, more expensive mold base.
 The cost of machining the cavities is affected by nearly every aspect of the part’s geometry.
 The primary cost driver is the size of the cavity that must be machined, measured by the projected area of the cavity (equal to the projected area of the part and projected holes) and its depth.
 Any other elements that will require additional machining time will add to the cost, including the feature count, parting surface, side-cores, lifters, unscrewing devices, tolerance, and surface roughness.

 One final consideration is the number of side-action directions, which can indirectly affect the cost.
 The additional cost for side-cores is determined by how many are used.
 However, the number of directions can restrict the number of cavities that can be included in the mold.
-For example, the mold for a part which requires three side-action directions can only contain two cavities.
+For example, the mold for a part that requires three side-action directions can only contain two cavities.
 There is no direct cost added, but it is possible that the use of more cavities could provide further savings.

 This feature-based cost estimator is for the plastic molding of production quantities (over 10,000 units), where more durable and costly tooling can be used due to its small impact on the per-part cost.
 The material cost is estimated from the part geometry and uses current material prices.
 For the production cost, a compatible injection molding machine is selected from a database of over 50 machines and the cycle time is estimated from the part geometry, material properties, and machine specifications.
 For the tooling cost, a suitable mold base is selected using standard mold dimensions and mold classes, and the required mold machining is estimated from the part geometry and other user specifications.
 These three costs (material, production, and tooling) are calculated for 4 different cavity arrangements (1, 2, 4, and 8 cavities) and the most cost-effective option is provided.

 This feature-based cost estimator is for the injection molding of low volumes (under 10,000 units), where rapid tooling methods (high-speed machining of Class 104 molds) are used to create the mold due to the large impact on the per-part cost.
 The material cost is estimated from the part geometry and uses current material prices.
 For the production cost, a compatible injection molding machine is selected from a database of over 50 machines and the cycle time is estimated from the part geometry, material properties, and machine specifications.
-For the tooling cost, a suitable mold base is selected using standard mold dimensions, and the required mold machining is estimated from the part geometry and other user specifications.
+For the plastic tooling cost, a suitable mold base is selected using standard mold dimensions, and the required mold machining is estimated from the part geometry and other user specifications.
 These three costs (material, production, and tooling) are calculated for 4 different cavity arrangements (1, 2, 4, and 8 cavities) and the most cost-effective option is provided.

 This standard injection molding cost estimator does not require any part geometry but requires more process parameter inputs to calculate a more accurate estimate.
 The material cost is estimated from the part and runner volumes, an up-to-date material database with pricing, and customizable process parameters.
-For the production cost, the cycle time must be specified, as well as the machine rate and labour rates.
+For the production cost, the cycle time must be specified, as well as the machine rate and labor rates.
 After adding the mold cost, a detailed cost breakdown is provided for the material, production, and tooling costs.

-– mold cost estimate
+4. Plastic mold cost estimate